 Solar variations effects

-It has been shown from previous studies that solar effects are particularly important when studying the efficiency of borehole heat exchanger when those extract heat from shallow depth, i.e. in the zone of influence of the yearly fluctuation in solar flux (Fig. 3).
+It has been shown from previous studies that solar effects are particularly important when studying the efficiency of borehole heat exchangers when they extract heat from shallow depth, i.e. in the zone of influence of the yearly fluctuation in solar flux (Fig. 3).
 In our example, the effects of yearly oscillations in the surface heat flux reached ~25 m depth and therefore do not directly impact the BHE.
-Below that depth, the interaction between the surface and geothermal heat fluxes however tend to disturb the steady-state temperature profile (i.e. Baltrami et al., 2017), creating a new equilibrium where the upper part of the geothermal gradient is shifted toward higher temperatures down to 150 m depth (Fig. 3).
+Below that depth, the interaction between the surface and geothermal heat fluxes, however, tend to disturb the steady-state temperature profile (i.e. Baltrami et al., 2017), creating a new equilibrium where the upper part of the geothermal gradient is shifted toward higher temperatures down to 150 m depth (Fig. 3).
 This suggests a decrease in the geothermal heat flux in the borehole depth interval (50 – 90 m) that might favour recharge from above.

 As production time increases, our previous 1D modelling analysis showed that the layer of rock depleted in heat expands vertically from the BHE depth interval, amplifying axial fluxes.
-The effects of axial recharge reached the surface after ~6 years (Fig. 3d), where the surface temperature started declining.
+The effects of axial recharge reached the surface after ~6 years (Fig. 3d), when the surface temperature started declining.
 We therefore compare the temperature profiles below 25 m depth and calculate the energy change in the system after 30 years of heat extraction using constant and fluctuating surface heat flux to assess the potential effects of fluctuating surface heat flux on the recharge to the system.
 To avoid overestimating the recharge due to the transient state of the geothermal gradient seen when using fluctuating heat flux, we use the profile obtained after 100 years without heat production as initial state to the heat extraction model.

 Results from a 30-year simulation of heat extraction from the 1D 2200-m² semi-infinite model shows that the overall decrease in the energy content in the system is reduced by 10% when using a fluctuating surface heat flux boundary (i.e. after correction for the effects of solar fluctuation on the energy content).
 In a scenario with constant surface heat flux, the average rate of energy decline over 30 years is 4.8 kWh/yr, against 4.3 kWh/yr for a scenario with a fluctuating surface heat flux.
-Although the temperature at the mid-borehole is only slightly affected by the choice of the surface boundary condition (Fig. 8e), the additional heat provided at the surface represents an input available for axial recharge that slightly reduce the amount of mined heat above the borehole (Fig. 8d).
+Although the temperature at the mid-borehole is only slightly affected by the choice of the surface boundary condition (Fig. 8e), the additional heat provided at the surface represents an input available for axial recharge that slightly reduces the amount of mined heat above the borehole (Fig. 8d).